Rogeriohsjr/vuejswithsalesforce/README.md

 How to make the Lightning Component with Vue.js Project available in Visualforce page.
 > https://developer.salesforce.com/docs/atlas.en-us.lightning.meta/lightning/components_visualforce.htm

+Basically I am wrapping the Vuejs from Lightning Component inside of a Aura Component, then creating the Aura Component inside of a VisualForce Page.

 # How to deploy this repository?